hammad-r-javed/micro-sailor-plugin/README.md

 # Sailor
 Sailor is a code navigation plugin for the Micro editor.
-It gleans information about a codebase using ctag tag files
+It uses ctags

 ## Installation
 Install `micro-sailor-plugin` by simply cloning this repo into your `~/.config/micro/plug` directory

 ## Features
 Main Focuses:
-* Jumping to definitions in codebase
 * Press `F12` to jump to function definition
+* Display function declaration of function being hovered over or selected

 Hope to Delvier at some point:
-* Display function definitions
+* Jump Points
+    * Create jump points in any file
+    * Be able to quickly switch between jump points
-* Provide more accurate auto-complete optionss
+* Provide auto-complete options for things like object methods